Posted on :: Tags: , , , ,

 }

-We also keep track of each pattern separately. patterns is a Pattern vector that contain all globs individually.
-One reason is to rebuild the GlobSet as we traverse directories: We cannot add any more rules to the sets once we have built, we are keeping the patterns separately to add them to sets of the child directories.
+We also keep track of each pattern separately. patterns is a Pattern vector that contains all globs individually.
+One reason is to rebuild the GlobSet as we traverse directories: since we cannot add any more rules to the sets once they have been built, we keep the patterns separately to add them to the sets of the child directories.

 Another reason is to keep track of the source, as this can be used for debugging or reporting, similar to git check-ignore.